tiagodc/TreeLS/README.md

 ```
 devtools::install_github('tiagodc/TreeLS', ref='old')
 ```
-Not all features from the old package were reimplemented in `Rcpp`, but I'll get there.
+Not all features from the old package were reimplemented using `Rcpp`, but I'll get there.

 ## Examples